khanglb2000/cloud_native_observability/README.md

 1. Uptime Percentage: Directly indicates service availability, helping us ensure we meet the 99.95% uptime SLO.
 2. Mean Time to Recovery (MTTR): Indicates the efficiency of incident response, helping ensure quick recovery from outages.
 3. Number of Incidents: Provides insight into the frequency of service disruptions, highlighting stability issues.
+4. Average Number of Requests per Minute (for traffic): Helps in capacity planning and understanding traffic patterns to optimize performance.
+5. Percentage of Request Response Time < 250ms (for latency): Ensures that the application is responsive and meets performance expectations.
+6. Application Producing 5xx Status Codes < 1% (for reliability): Helps identify and fix server-side issues that impact user experience.
+7. Service Downtime < 0.001% (for availability): Drives efforts to minimize downtime through redundancy, robust architecture, and proactive monitoring.